-More than 880,000 people and numerous industries in 23 communities are served by the award winning Village Creek Water Reclamation Facility.
-The plant, capable of processing 166 million gallons of wastewater each day, is owned and operated by the City of Fort Worth.
+One million people and numerous industries in 23 communities are served by the award winning Village Creek Water Reclamation Facility.
+The plant, permitted to process an average of 166 million gallons of wastewater each day, is owned and operated by the City of Fort Worth.

 The service area consists of most of Tarrant County and a portion of Johnson County.
 This is one of the largest and fastest growing areas in the United States that does not have a major waterway for disposal of treated wastewater.